bitpeach/Protocol-Informatics/README.md

 # The characteristics of PI project Code
 * For the 0.01 version, the old code has several errors.
 The data structures adopted the Numerical library, which has been disappeared in the new library of Numpy.

 * For the 0.02 version, this code has several updates.
-According to (the author)[http://phreakocious.net/PI/], there are some enhancements to the original tool:
+According to [the author](http://phreakocious.net/PI), there are some enhancements to the original tool:
->  1.Replaced the deprecated Numeric Python library with numpy.
+- [x] Replaced the deprecated Numeric Python library with numpy.

->  2.Detection of terminal width to maximize screen real estate using python-consolesize.
+- [x] Detection of terminal width to maximize screen real estate using python-consolesize.

->  3.Updated command line arguments for xargs in Makefile.
+- [x] Updated command line arguments for xargs in Makefile.